 The internet is here to stay, and mostly that seems to be a very good thing.

 This past weekend, for instance, I realized that our home would need serious refreshing before our kids and grandkids arrive next month for their annual whole-family visit.
 How could I shop most efficiently for new wastebaskets, duvet covers, floor and table lamps, pillows to match our sofa, and sports equipment?
 On the web, of course.
 The internet enabled me within minutes to view a full range of options for each item.
-I even was able to carry my portable computer to each room to check that its current decor and the colors and patterns of my purchases.
+I even was able to carry my portable computer to each room to check that my purchases fit its current decor.

 Yes again.
 Online match-making has its hazards, not the least of which is dangerous folks who lie about who they are and even worse could prove threatening if you meet in person.

 At the same time, there's no disputing that many now-happy folks have found the love of their life via web-based matchmaking services.

 If furniture and love now can be found online, what about psychotherapy?

 Each year an ever-higher percentage of my clients find me from my website.
 Whereas most people used to get the name of a therapist from their physician, now they turn to Dr. Google.

 If finding a therapist works online, what about online therapy?

 For a number of years now I have received requests for treatment from readers who live outside of Denver, and also outside the state of Colorado where I abide.
 When they asked if I would be able to work with them as a therapist via phone or Skype however, for years my answer had to be "No." Therapy via phone or computer was frowned upon by psychologists' ethics, and in some cases illegal.